The Bounty (1984 film): Filming

 The director says filming on the ship was hard.
 "It's only 90 feet long and its design is archaic.
 So it rolled all the time and people were constantly seasick.
 It wasn't a pleasant experience."
 However, unlike many other films filmed on water, The Bounty was finished under budget.

 As well as the New Zealand-built Bounty, Lean had also looked at refitting the frigate Rose to play the role of Pandora.
-The latter has since gone on to become HMS Surprise in Peter Weir's Master and Commander.
+The latter has since gone on to become HMS Surprise in Peter Weir's Master and Commander: The Far Side of the World.
 For the storm sequences a detailed 25-foot model of the Bounty was built.

 Gibson described the making of the film as difficult because of the long production time and bad weather: "I went mad.
 They would hold their breath at night when I went off.
 One night I had a fight in a bar and the next day they had to shoot only one side of my face because the other was so messed up.
 If you see the film, you can see the swelling in certain scenes."
-Anthony Hopkins, who had battled with alcoholism until becoming abstinent in 1975, was worried about Gibson's heavy drinking, saying, "Mel is a wonderful, wonderful fellow with a marvellous future.
+Hopkins, who had battled with alcoholism until becoming abstinent in 1975, was worried about Gibson's heavy drinking, saying, "Mel is a wonderful, wonderful fellow with a marvellous future.
 He's already something of a superstar, but he's in danger of blowing it unless he takes hold of himself."
 Gibson, who likewise self-identified as an alcoholic, agreed with this concern, and added his admiration for the Welsh actor: "He was terrific.
 He was good to work with because he was open and he was willing to give.
 He's a moral man, and you could see this.
 I think we had the same attitudes."

 Donaldson said Hopkins "became Bligh" during filming.
 "So much so that you didn't want to sit with him at breakfast."
 Donaldson admits he and Hopkins clashed during filming.
 "I'm a bit of a hard task-master", admitted Donaldson later.
 "I won't give up until I really think we've wrung everything we can out of every scene...
 It was 90 degrees in Tahiti and the humidity was 100%, and Tony was wearing this wool-serge uniform, done up to the neck.
 That was demanding, just physically."